Pax Soprana: Synopsis

-Mikey Palmice beats up the leader of a card game that had been protected by Jimmy Altieri.
-Mikey says "Junior Soprano is the new boss.
-And he ain't respecting old arrangements."
-While Junior is being fitted for a new suit, his tailor tells him that his 14-year-old grandson committed suicide after taking drugs sold to him by Rusty Irish.
-Rusty is Larry Boy Barese's top earner, but Junior has him killed.
+Mikey beats up the leader of a card game that had been protected by Jimmy Altieri, a DiMeo family capo.
+While Uncle Junior is being fitted for a new suit, his tailor tells him that his 14-year-old grandson died by suicide after taking drugs sold to him by Rusty Irish, who works for DiMeo capo "Larry Boy" Barese.
+Junior has him killed, even though he is Larry Boy's top earner.

 Prompted by Livia, Junior tells Hesh that he must now, for the first time, make payments to him.
 Hesh goes to Tony, who goes to Johnny Sack, the underboss in New York's Lupertazzi crime family.
 They negotiate with Junior, who reduces his demands, and Hesh agrees to pay.
-Junior's capos are resentful because he is keeping too much money for himself.
+The other DiMeo capos are resentful because Junior is keeping too much money for himself.
 Tony speaks to Junior, who agrees to pass Hesh's tribute money down to his capos.
 Tony gives his share of this money back to Hesh.

 Tony loses his libido as a side effect of his medication.
-Carmela becomes very discontented; so does his mistress, Irina.
-He starts having erotic dreams about Dr. Melfi and believes he is in love with her.
-In a session with her, Tony tries to kiss her.
-He has her aging car stolen and then returned with a new starter.
-Carmela admits to Tony that she is jealous that his therapist can help him and she cannot.
-Tony tells her that she is his life, and they reconcile.
+Carmela, and Tony's mistress Irina, become very discontented.
+Tony also starts having erotic dreams about Dr. Melfi and believes he is in love with her.
+He tries to kiss her during a session, then has her aging car stolen and returned with a new starter.
+Carmela admits to Tony that she is jealous that his therapist can help him but she cannot.
+Tony tells Carmela that she is his life, and they reconcile.

-Junior celebrates his promotion with a banquet.
-A waiter has a button camera and takes photos for the FBI.
+Junior celebrates his promotion to boss with a banquet.
+A waiter has a button camera and takes photos for the FBI, which are affixed to a bulletin board mapping out the hierarchy of the DiMeo family.